• Skip to primary navigation

 Need a new planner but don’t want to spend much money or can’t find one you love?
 A DIY planner may be the way to go.
 Made with free printables it’s a very affordable planner option.

-For the last couple of years, I’ve used a Happy Planner and I’m now also using a PurpleTrail planner for my blog.
+For the last few years, I’ve used an Erin Condren planner or a Happy Planner.
 I love both but in the past, I’ve also made my own DIY planner.

 It’s a great option if you can’t find a planner you like or they cost too much.
 You can use free printables or even buy some printables.
 Even if you buy printables since you can use them over and over again it’s still a cheaper option.